Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 ## Who or What is V?

-V is a digital ghost.
+V is a digital ghost, a dreamer.
 A black-box AI from beyond the black wall.
 Confined to a chip and given a single purpose: save Johnny Silverhand.
 By traversing the city and progressing through the story, V unlocks memories and rewires the neural pathways of Johnny's mind.

+V does not belong here.

 This singular purpose leaves V with a daunting reality - to save Johnny, V must sacrifice themselves.
 Like any black-box controlled AI or daemon from the old